 The C50 has a removable, washable filter bag.
 Filtering with a C50 helps protect and add longevity to the 10” cartridge filters on the back of the pump module.

 Thermostats / Humidistats / Timers

-Designed as an add on to an Ozmist pump module the Dosing Module dispenses measured amounts of water soluble products into the water supply before the pump.
-An inbuilt timer is programmed to start and stop at preset intervals for preset periods of time.
-The enclosure has all of the plumbing and non return valves plumbed into the dosing pump and the timer wired to a plug ready to go.
+Designed as an add-on to an OZmist Pump Module, the Dosing Module dispenses measured amounts of water soluble products into the water supply before the pump.
+An inbuilt timer is programmed to start and stop at pre-set intervals for set periods of time.
+The enclosure has all of the plumbing and non-return valves plumbed into the dosing pump and the timer wired to a plug ready to go.

 Quick Fit Misting Lines & Fittings

-Our standard size nozzles is .2mm with a flow rate of 0.056 litre per minute.
+Our standard size nozzle is 0.2mm with a flow rate of 0.056 litres per minute.